As Coronavirus Spreads, U.S. Travel Providers Are Cutting Back Their Services. Here's How That's Impacting Transportation Workers

 “We are at the front line of this epidemic.
 On a daily basis we deal with 20-30 people,” he says.
 He says he’s been suffering from insomnia since the crisis began, but he can’t stop driving because he can’t afford to.

-Responding to the concerns raised by the drivers TIME spoke with, a spokesperson for Uber said on Saturday in a statement, “The mounting fear and uncertainty caused by the coronavirus is being felt by everyone around the world.
+Responding to the concerns raised by the drivers TIME spoke with, a spokesperson for Uber said in a March 14 in a statement, “The mounting fear and uncertainty caused by the coronavirus is being felt by everyone around the world.
 We know it’s especially concerning for people who drive and deliver with Uber.
 In these difficult times, their well-being is at the top of our minds, and we have a dedicated team working around the clock to support them the very best we can.”

 Please send any tips, leads, and stories to virus@time.com.